othiym23/node-continuation-local-storage/README.md

 `Function.bind()` or `domain.bind()`.
 If context is omitted, it will default to the currently active context in the namespace.

+## context

+A context is just a plain object that inherits from it's parent context.

 ## Rationale

 The domains mechanism is a useful tool for adding context to errors